Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Assessment of Accuracy

 \subsection{Practical implementation}

 To initialize the BSS and the MSBSS model algorithms, we run 10 iterations of the simple EM algorithm \citep{shumway_approach_1982}.
 We thereby obtain reliable starting values for $\{\varphi_1,\Sigma_1,\Omega_1^b\}$ under initial conditions defined in Section \ref{Model specification}.
-We then iteratively update the parameters of the variational approximate posteriors through the M-step equations described in Section \ref{Variational M-Step} and the time-varying VAR coefficients through the modified Kalman smoothing E-step equations discussed in Section \ref{Variational E-Step}.
-These variational EM-steps are iterated until the relative free-energy criterion described in Section \ref{The Variational Evidence Lower Bound} between two consecutive iterations changes less than a tolerance value that we choose here to be equal $10^{-2}$ for the model order selection study and to $10^{-4}$ for the Granger causality detection study following \citet{menictas2013variational}.
+We then iteratively update the parameters of the variational approximate posteriors through the Variational Bayes EM until the relative free-energy criterion described in Section \ref{The Variational Evidence Lower Bound} between two consecutive iterations changes less than a tolerance value that we choose here to be equal $10^{-2}$ for the model order selection study and to $10^{-4}$ for the Granger causality detection study following \citet{menictas2013variational}.